cgandini/Physochlaina_orientalis/README.md

   - mt4subse: mitochondrial contigs for the subset in fasta format, this should be all contigs with BLAST mitochondrial hits plus all contigs within the mitochondrial coverage.
   - mt4extension: mitochondrial contigs for the extension in fasta format, all contigs with mitochondrial BLAST mitochondrial hits
   - cp: chloroplast genome or chloroplast contigs in fasta format
-  - read1: pair-end reads file 1
+  - reads1: pair-end reads file 1 in fastq format
-  - read2: pair-end reads file 2
+  - reads2: pair-end reads file 2 in fastq format
   - threads: number of threads to use
   - reads_format: indicate the format of reads names within the fastq file: **A**, if pair reads are denoted as read_name/1 and read_name/2 or **B**, if pair reads are denoted as read_name 1:N:0 and read_name 2:N:0.
 You can check it by doing: